alexzaballa/license360/README.md

 # License360

-License360 is a tool to check Oracle Database license usage.
+License360 is a tool to help on checking Oracle Database license usage.

 1. Unzip license360.zip, navigate to the root license360 directory, and connect as SYS, DBA, or any User with Data Dictionary access: